ZEGOCLOUD/zego_uikit_prebuilt_video_conference_flutter/README.md

 - Android:
-1. If your project is created with an old (not the latest) version of Flutter, you will need to open the `your_project/android/app/build.gradle` file, and modify the `compileSdkVersion` to 33.
+1. If your project is created with Flutter 2.x.x, you will need to open the `your_project/android/app/build.gradle` file, and modify the `compileSdkVersion` to 33.

 ![compileSdkVersion.png](https://storage.zego.im/sdk-doc/Pics/ZegoUIKit/Flutter/compileSdkVersion.png)